I love how much people get inspired by the Catcher in the Rye.

 The Pearl – John Steinbeck

-Twenty thousand Leagues Under The Sea – Jules Verne
+Twenty thousand Leagues Under The Sea – Jules

 I Claudius – Robert Graves